SusanSu123/MERN-Book-Search-Engine/README.md

 3. Create an Apollo Provider so that requests can communicate with an Apollo Server.

-4. Deploy your application to Heroku with a MongoDB database using MongoDB Atlas.
+4. Deploy application to Heroku with a MongoDB database using MongoDB Atlas.